Flashback (Six Flags Magic Mountain): Ride experience

 Flashback was the world's only hairpin-drop roller coaster, with 6 head-over-heels dives and a 540-degree upward spiral.
 It was also the only Space Dive coaster ever to be built.
 It was all packed into a relatively small area with 1900 ft of track stacked above each other.
 The drops were severe, producing a free-fall experience on the plunges; fast steel switchbacks connected the turns just before trains flew into the gravity-defying upward spiral.
 Trains reached a max of 35 mph, with a 3-g force on the one and a half minute ride.

 Track

 Throughout its life, Flashback's track was painted blue with white supports.
 The style of track used on this coaster became the signature track style of coasters built by Bolliger & Mabillard.

 Trains

 The ride featured three trains, each with five cars.
 Each car featured riders arranged 4 across for a total of 20 riders per train.
 The trains were manufactured by Giovanola.
 When Flashback was known as Z-Force, the trains were painted all blue with a navy blue stripe running down on the sides of the train.
-The restraints were also blue.
+The trains used the same restraint system as Intamin's Looping Starship rides, with padded royal blue lap bars, and royal blue neck harnesses.
 After its relocation to Six Flags Magic Mountain, Flashback's trains were repainted red with a white chassis and a white stripe on the sides of each car.
-The restraints were also repainted orange.
+The shoulders restraints and lap bars were also repainted orange.